AurityLab/vue-graphql-inject/README.md

 It uses [graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) to generate the types.

 ### Quick start
-As this package is dependent on [graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) you may first install it and create a config for it.
+This package requires [graphql-code-generator](https://github.com/dotansimha/graphql-code-generator).
+If you haven't already, install it and create a new config.
 [Here](https://github.com/dotansimha/graphql-code-generator#quick-start) is a  guide on how to do that.

 As soon as you're ready you can continue to setup this package.
-First of all you need to [install it](#setup) with your preferred package manager.
+First of all you need to [install it](#install) with your preferred package manager.

 The *graphql-code-generator* plugin can be found under `vue-graphql-inject/lib/codegen`.
 You may add a new output file specifically for this plugin.
 For example: